 This post was originally published in February 2017 and was updated September 2018.

 Well, hello, friends!
 You’ve caught me on a great day because it’s time for ANOTHER bathroom makeover reveal!!!
 This time, it’s a guest bathroom makeover.
-If you haven’t seen our master bathroom makeover, you can check it out here, as well as our upstairs bathroom renovation.
+As ou might recall, we’ve already completed our master bathroom makeover as well as our upstairs bathroom renovation.
 You can say we’re experts by now, ha!
 They’re all pretty, and so is this one.
 Let me tell you, you’re in for a treat!

 Like our master bath, this guest bathroom was a big blob of tan.